Tomfersil/CpHMetaD_Tutorial/README.md

 ## Software Installation

-For this tutorial, we will need PLUMED 2.9.0, a GROMACS version 2023 patched with PLUMED and the CpHMD v3.0.
+We will need PLUMED 2.9.0, a GROMACS version 2023 patched with PLUMED and the CpHMD v3.0 for this tutorial.
 The first two softwares can be installed using the instructions found [here](https://github.com/plumed/cecam2023/blob/main/software.md).
 For the installation of the CpHMD v3.0, we recommend visiting the [GitHub page](https://github.com/NunoFBOliveira/CpHMD_v3/tree/main) of the CpHMD method by the Machuqueiro group and installing the AMBER version.
 Following that installation, visit the [CpH-Metadynamics page](https://github.com/Tomfersil/CpH-MetaD/tree/main) by Tomás F. D. Silva and follow the instructions on how to patch the CpHMD v3.0 for modified AMBER $\chi$ OL3 RNA parameters and the metadynamics compatibility using PLUMED.
 Please follow nad cite the relevant papers mentioned in the GitHub pages.

 ## Resources